adlh/django-multinavigation/README.md

 django-multinavigation
 ======================

-Goal: A mostly DRY way of define and create navigations, the standard menu and breadcrumbs.
+Goal: A mostly DRY way to define and create navigations (standard menu and breadcrumbs).